sanjaikumarv/interview-preparation-docs/Node-js.md

 * Request
   - refers to the information sent by the client to the server when the client wants to access specific datas

-  - t includes details such as the HTTP method (GET, POST, PUT, DELETE, etc.)
+  - That includes details such as the HTTP method (GET, POST, PUT, DELETE, etc.)

 * Response
   - refers to the information sent back by the server to the client request